Course

 Ask yourself...

-1. What sort of problems might occur if documentation is not completed in a timely manner?
+1. What problems might occur if documentation is not completed in a timely promptly?

-2. Suppose you have developed a close rapport with a patient and their family.
-One day the patient's daughter hands you a check for $500 and says her mother wants you to have it for all your help.
+2. Suppose you have developed a close rapport with a client and their family.
+One day, the client's daughter hands you a check for $500 and says her mother wants you to have it for all your help.
 How do you handle this situation?

 Conclusion

-There are many more subsections to the OAC that detail more specifics about licensure, disciplinary action, and APRNs but it is beyond the knowledge needed for basic competency as a nurse practicing in the state of Ohio.
-While most nurses will find the scope of practice, safety guidelines, and minimum competency standards as outlined in the Ohio Nurse Practice Act to be similar from state-to-state, there is the potential for differences across state lines.
-Having familiarity with the state in which you practice is always a good idea.
-Depending on your workplace setting, understanding the relationship between the RN and LPN scopes of practice and nursing processes may be of particular importance.
-The OAC is public domain and can be easily accessed to clarify any questions, and the OBN can be contacted for guidance on any gray areas.
+There are many more subsections to the OAC that detail more specifics about licensure, disciplinary action, and APRNs.
+Still, it is beyond the knowledge needed for basic competency as a nurse practicing in Ohio.
+While most nurses will find the scope of practice, safety guidelines, and minimum competency standards outlined in the Ohio Nurse Practice Act to be similar from state to state, there is the potential for differences across state lines.

 References + Disclaimer